Brushing and flossing are essential to taking care of your teeth, but did you know it's just as important to keep your gums healthy?

 Nearly half of adults over 30 have some type of gum disease.
 Left untreated, gum disease can cause permanent damage to your teeth.

 Gum disease is linked to multiple health problems, such as heart disease and diabetes.
-Keeping gums healthy is a good step toward overall health.
+Keeping your gums healthy is a good step toward overall health and preventing gum disease.

 Floss Your Teeth Every Day

-There’s a saying among dentists that goes, “you don’t have to floss all your teeth…just the ones you want to keep.”
+A saying among dentists goes, “you don’t have to floss all your teeth…just the ones you want to keep.”
 Flossing is essential to healthy teeth because it eliminates food and plaque your toothbrush can’t reach.
-Flossing is one way to have healthy teeth, but it is vital to keeping your gums healthy, too.
+Flossing is one way to have healthy teeth, but it is vital to healthy gums.